ericheep/meatbags/README.md

 # [meatbags](https://www.mit.edu/people/dpolicar/writing/prose/text/thinkingMeat.html)
-openFrameworks Hokuyo 2D LiDAR blob detection
+openFrameworks Hokuyo 2D LiDAR blob detection for macOS and Windows

 This project implements the Hokuyo UST-LX LiDAR protocol and clusters data to be used as blob detection for creative applications.